1980 Stanley Cup playoffs: Playoff bracket

+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Starting this postseason, each series in the Preliminary Round was expanded from a best-of-three format to a best-of-five format.
+Each series in the other three rounds remained in a best-of-seven format.

 Preliminary round

 (1) Philadelphia Flyers vs. (16) Edmonton Oilers

 This was the first playoff series meeting between these two teams.

 (2) Buffalo Sabres vs. (15) Vancouver Canucks

 This was the first playoff series meeting between these two teams.

 (3) Montreal Canadiens vs. (14) Hartford Whalers

 This was the first playoff series meeting between these two teams.
+Game 3 was the last game each for Gordie Howe and Bobby Hull, who each retired in the offseason.

 (4) Boston Bruins vs. (13) Pittsburgh Penguins

 This was the second playoff series meeting between these two teams.
 This was a rematch of the previous year's Stanley Cup Quarterfinals, which Boston won in a four-game sweep.

 (5) New York Islanders vs. (12) Los Angeles Kings

 This was the first playoff series meeting between these two teams.

 (6) Minnesota North Stars vs. (11) Toronto Maple Leafs

 This was the first playoff series meeting between these two teams.

 (7) Chicago Black Hawks vs. (10) St. Louis Blues

 This was the second playoff series meeting between these two teams.
 Chicago won the only previous meeting in five games in the 1973 Stanley Cup Quarterfinals.

-With their victory in Game one, Chicago snapped a record 16-game losing streak in the Stanley Cup playoffs.
+With their victory in game one, Chicago snapped a record 16-game losing streak in the Stanley Cup playoffs.